storagebits/board-explorer/README.md

 board-explorer is an experimental interactive board project.
 The aim is to learn mixing electronic components with gaming in mind.
 Code is provived as is mostly for educational purpose.

-Base components are Raspberry Pi, micro:bit, arcade controllers and an IR frame (optional).
+Base components are Raspberry Pi, micro:bit, arcade controllers and an IR frame (optional) for localisation.

 **WARNING:** this project is at early stage and is subject to change often.